 The Oskar Diethelm Library is a special collection devoted to the history of psychiatry.
-It is part of Weill Cornell Medical College's DeWitt Wallace Institute for the History of Psychiatry and includes approximately 50,000 titles in English, French, and German dealing with psychiatry, psychology, psychoanalysis, mesmerism, spiritualism, phrenology, witchcraft and related topics.
+It is part of Weill Cornell Medical College's DeWitt Wallace Institute of Psychiatry and includes approximately 35,000 titles in English.
 Journal holdings include long back runs of psychiatric journals as well as current journals dealing with the history of medicine, psychiatry and psychology (see Journal Holdings).
 Archival holdings include the papers of numerous organizations and individuals (see Archives and Manuscripts).

 The Library counts among its holdings nearly every edition of the monographs of such important figures as Emil Kraepelin, Sigmund Freud, Isaac Ray and Benjamin Rush.
 The Library holds significant collections of works in such areas as the history of hypnotism and psychoanalysis, the American mental hygiene movement, and the temperance movement, as well as religious and medical debates on witchcraft, suicide, and sexual behaviors.
 There are also many early and rare first-person accounts of psychiatric illness, alcoholism, and drug abuse.
 An impressive collection of hospital and asylum reports of the 19th and early 20th centuries has been amassed, amounting to more than 3,500 items.

 |Reginald Scot, The Discovery of Witchcraft, 1665, title page. (click for larger view)|